Revised: November 9, 2017

 - Academic credit-producing activities;

-- Student services determined to be essential to the basic mission of the university, as identified in the UW System Administrative Policy 822 (SYS 822), Student Services Funding on Student Services Funding.
+- Student services determined to be essential to the basic mission of the university, as identified in the UW System Administrative Policy 822 (SYS 822), Student Services Funding.

 - Normal campus-wide activities and functions that service the entire institution, such as campus-wide, centrally provided physical plant and institutional support.

-- Direct financial aid to an enrolled student such as scholarships, tuition, room and board.
+- Direct financial aid to an enrolled student such as scholarships, tuition, room and board except as permitted in Section I.B.(2)e.5.

 - Gifts, donations and contributions.